bikdm12/rodeo2/README.md

 # Modified RODEO 2
 This is modified version of the original [RODEO2](https://github.com/the-mitchell-lab/rodeo2).
 This version has one additional feature: it can process locally stored genomic genbank files instead of downloading them from NCBI.
-Files must be named with protein accessions and have ".gbk" extension.

 ## Usage
 By default genomic files are downloaded from NCBI (just as in the original RODEO 2).
 To process the locally stored files you need to specify a directory: